 If your house is always clutter-free, and your idea of a perfect palette is monochrome or two-tone, a formal garden might suit your garden style.
 Symmetry, simplicity, and order are hallmarks of the formal flower garden.
-Some formal gardens are lacking in flowers, but a flowering plant with a mounding habit like lavender is perfectly suitable in a formal landscape.
+Some formal gardens are lacking in flowers, but a flowering plant with a mounding habit such as lavender is perfectly suitable in a formal landscape.
 Flowers that can be trained into standards, especially roses, are most at home in a formal garden design.Continue to 5 of 7 below.

 05 of 07

-Can you name the top ten birds that visit your landscape?
+Can you name the top 10 birds that visit your landscape?
 Can you distinguish the beneficial insects in your yard from the pests?
 If respecting and preserving native wildlife is a priority for you, then you should plant some wildflowers as a foundation for your natural habitat.
-If you think wild means weedy, get to know some of the new, highly floriferous coneflowers like 'Cheyenne Spirit.'
+If you think wild means weedy, get to know some of the new, highly floriferous coneflowers such as 'Cheyenne Spirit.'
 Other highly ornamental native wildflowers include columbine, fleabane, and penstemon.
 No matter which flowers you choose, stick with organic gardening methods that are gentle on wildlife.

 06 of 07

 You dedicate many hours to your prize flowers each week, so why hide them away in the back yard?
 A front yard garden is a gift to the neighborhood and the whole community; a seasonal show that brings new delights each month.
 Be bold, and plant a large swath of giant sunflowers with annual morning glories twining up their stems.
 If the only sun on your property is in the front yard, mix it up with a flowering vegetable garden.
-If you dabble in seed starting, you can fill up your entire plot with easy annuals like zinnias, cosmos, and bachelor's buttons.
+If you dabble in seed starting, you can fill up your entire plot with easy annuals such as zinnias, cosmos, and bachelor's buttons.

 07 of 07